tillns/CIL_project/README.md

 ### stars_extractor

+This project only contains some basic scripts.
+To extract stars from the original images, run `python stars_extractor.py --img_dir=/dir/with/large/images --target_dir=/dir/to/save/star/patches`),

+To filter the original star images, run
+`python create_dir_for_labeled_star_images.py --dataset_dir=/path/to/cosmology_aux_data_170429 --target_dir=/dir/to/save/filtered/images`
+where you may also specify whether to filter the labeled images to only keep those with label 1 by setting `--kind=labeled`, or to filter the scored images to only keep those with score above a custom number by setting `--scored_thresh=your_scored_threshold`.

-This project only contains some scripts to extract stars from the original images (stars_extractor.py), filter the original star images (create_dir_for_labeled_star_images.py) and also for measuring and approximating an unsigned integer gaussian distribution of all kinds of stars in the images (stars_clustered_distribution.py).
-The files can be run without additional arguments (e.g. `python stars_extractor.py`).
-Please refer to their individual documentation for adjustment of the default arguments.
+To measure and approximate an unsigned-integer-bound gaussian distribution of all kinds of stars in the images, run `python stars_clustered_distribution.py --unclustered_stars_dir=/dir/containing/unclustered/stars --clustered_stars_dir=/dir/containing/clustered/stars`

 <a name="adhoc"/>